 Dr. Danenberg divides his career into two periods: before and after the laser coupled with the dynamics of ancestral nutrition.
 The laser-based LANAP® protocol and the importance of ancestral nutrition, he believes, are revolutionizing the treatment of gum disease.
 LANAP is an acronym for Laser Assisted New Attachment Procedure and requires no scalpels or sutures.

 Dr. Alvin Danenberg received his dental degree from the Baltimore College of Dental Surgery in 1972, and his Specialty Certificate in Periodontics from the University of Maryland, School of Graduate Dentistry in 1974.
 Currently he practices periodontics from offices in Bluffton, Beaufort, and West Columbia, all located in South Carolina.

 Dr. Danenberg received advanced training in ancestral nutrition from the Kripalu Center for Yoga and Health as well as The Center for Mind-Body Medicine in 2013.
-In July 2014, he received a CFMP (Certified Functional Medicine Practitioner) designation from Functional Medicine University and also launched his website, DrDanenberg.com, from which he can provide telephone and Skype consultations.
+In July 2014, he received a CFMP (Certified Functional Medicine Practitioner) designation from Functional Medicine University and he also launched his website, DrDanenberg.com, from which he can provide telephone and Skype consultations.